Nuclei-Software/nuclei-tool-guide/source/qemu/intro.rst

 **Example**

-If you want to use QEMU on Nuclei-SDK.The example here uses the CPU of the nx900fd, but other CPU types can also be used for testing.
+If you want to use QEMU on Nuclei-SDK.
+The example here uses the CPU of the nx900fd, but other CPU types can also be used for testing.
 The example is xxldsp.

-First, you need to configure the toolchain, nuclei-sdk, and qemu environments according to the documentation, https://doc.nucleisys.com/nuclei_sdk/quickstart.html
+First, you need to configure the toolchain, nuclei-sdk, and qemu environments according to the documentation https://doc.nucleisys.com/nuclei_sdk/quickstart.html

 .. code-block:: c